Vajra Chandrasekera

-Vajra Chandrasekera is a Sri Lankan author known for his short stories and novels in fantasy, science fiction, and similar genres.
-His debut novel, The Saint of Bright Doors, won the 2023 Nebula Award for Best Novel, and his novels have won and been nominated for other awards.
+Vajra Chandrasekera is a Sri Lankan author known for his fantasy and science fiction novels and short stories.
+His debut novel, The Saint of Bright Doors, won the 2023 Nebula Award for Best Novel and the 2024 Locus Award for Best First Novel.

-Biography
+Early life and background

 Chandrasekera was born and raised in Colombo, Sri Lanka.
-His father was a writer.
-He has described his first job at the age of eighteen as "writing fake product reviews of computer hardware, on a web 1.0 site run by this guy I knew who had a great scam getting free stuff sent to us by manufacturers and charging for ads on the website."
+His father was a writer and civil servant.
+Chandrasekera's first job at the age of eighteen was "writing fake product reviews of computer hardware."
 He later became a non-fiction editor in Sri Lanka.

+Career

-In 2012, he published the poem Jörmungandr in Ideomancer.
+In 2012, he published the poem "Jörmungandr" in Ideomancer.
 He followed this with the 2013 short stories "Pockets Full of Stones" in Clarkesworld Magazine and "The Jackal's Wedding" for Apex Magazine.
-In a 2024 interview Chandrasekera said that he enjoys writing and has settled into a linear writing style for his longer works.
-He recalled that after a decade of writing very short fiction, it was hard to adapt to writing novels, and he had attempted to write one multiple times before he produced one he thought was publishable.
+His short story "The Translator, at Low Tide" was a finalist for the 2021 Theodore Sturgeon Memorial Award.

 In 2023, Chandrasekera published his first novel, The Saint of Bright Doors.
-The protagonist, Fetter, is trained from childhood by his mother to defeat his father in their war.
-Fetter eventually moves to the city of Luriat and seeks his own path, seeking the mystery behind the city's fantastical doorways and connecting with a support group for the unchosen.
-Amal El-Mohtar, in a review for The New York Times, described the novel as the best of the year.
+In a review for The New York Times, Amal El-Mohtar described the novel as the best book of the year.
 Jake Casella Brookins, for Locus, described the book as "truly superb" with rich cityscape details and deep investigations of the writing of history and the desire for revolution.
-Both reviewers were excited by the novel's stretching of the genre of fantasy novels.
-Publishers Weekly, in contrast, described the book as "lyrical but sluggish".
+Both reviewers noted the novel's stretching of the fantasy genre.
+Publishers Weekly described the book as "lyrical but sluggish."

 In 2024, Chandrasekera published the novel Rakesfall.
-It focuses on the repeating reincarnations of Annelid and Leveret, through a set of tales in a mixture of perspectives, genres, and plotlines.
+It focuses on the reincarnations of Annelid and Leveret through a set of tales in a mixture of perspectives, genres, and plotlines.
 The book begins with the friends' youth during the fallout of the Sri Lankan civil war.
-Madeline Schultz, for the Chicago Review of Books, appreciated the book's unique exploration of themes of colonialism and imperialism, but struggled with the wording of some descriptions and took time to adjust to the disorientation between episodes.
+Madeline Schultz, for the Chicago Review of Books, praised the book's unique exploration of colonialism and imperialism, but critiqued the descriptions and disorientation between episodes.
 New York Times and Publishers Weekly reviews noted the book's challenge and payoff, with Publishers Weekly praising the book's lyricism.
 Ian Mond, for Locus, said the book's many sections could leave a reader "bewildered," but the ideas and exploration of Sri Lankan colonial history compelled readers forward.
 Helena Ramsaroop, for Strange Horizons, wrote that Rakesfall compellingly shows grief and hope in the pursuit of liberation.